ALLEY CAT RESCUE

 Problem:

 Similar to diabetes in humans, feline diabetes is a condition where the body cannot properly produce or respond to insulin resulting in elevated level of the sugar glucose.
 Glucose cannot enter the cells so the level of glucose in the blood can become abnormally high, which is known as hyperglycemia.
 Diabetic cats can also suffer from the inverse, hypoglycemia, when their blood sugar gets very low.
-Hypoglycemia can be very serious, a cat can lose consciousness or even die.
+Hypoglycemia can be very serious - a cat can lose consciousness or even die.
 Hypoglycemia can be a consequence of too much insulin so owners should look for symptoms such as lethargy, weakness, wobbling when walking, restlessness and convulsions when treating their cat.

 Types:

 • Cats with Type II diabetes have high glucose levels because their cells do not properly respond to insulin.
+This is the most common type in cats.

 Feline diabetes is a common endocrine disorder in cats, affecting approximately 1 in 200 cats (Bloom & Rand, 2014).
 Feline diabetes is also more likely to affect males.
 Thankfully for cat owners, veterinarians’ understanding of feline diabetes has increased dramatically in the past 10 years and more options are available for treatment.